Jweder06/circuitpython-/README.md

 ### Reflection

-The hardest part about this assignment is trying to set up visual studio code to make it compatible with everything.
-It was also the very first time I had ever touched circuit python, and the language was very different to what I was used to; Arduino language.
+The toughest thing about this assignment is getting Visual Studio Code to work with everything.
+Plus, it's my first time dealing with CircuitPython, and the language is completely different from what I'm used to, which is the Arduino language.